tvanantwerp/tomvanantwerp.com/src/coding-questions/leetcode-121-best-time-to-buy-and-sell-stock.md

 ### Better Attempt

-This solution does a single pass through the array, and thus only has a time complexity of $O(n)$.
-Instead of comparing each price against the maximum future price—which requires comparing all future prices to find the maxium—it simply checks whether each new price is the _minimum_ so far, and if not it compares the current price to the smallest value seen so far.
-If the difference between the current price and the current minimum is greater than the current value of `max`, update it.
+This solution does a single pass through the array, giving it an $O(n)$ time complexity.

 ```javascript
 const maxProfit = function(prices) {